BetterDorf/BetterDorf.github.io/_posts/SubCaleo_Minimap_Tool_Blogpost.md

 fashion as the minimaps of mario kart (Fig 1).

 ![](/images/Blog1.png)
-(Fig 1) Minimaps for Mario Kart DS, Nintendo, 2005
+Figure 1 Minimaps for Mario Kart DS, Nintendo, 2005

 To produce the minimap, the artists need a reference that is in the same perspective and of the same size as the desired minimap.
 In my group, I